3. Base Instructions#

 ret

 The example function in Listing 3.3.1 shows the base register only addressing mode.
-Specifically, the function copies 32 bits from memory at the address given by the value in X0 to the memory address given by the value in X1.
+Specifically, the function copies 32 bits from the memory address in X0 to the memory address in X1.
 The immediate offsets of load ldr w2, [x0, #0] and store str w2, [x1, #0] are explicitly set to zero.
 Alternatively, we could write ldr w2, [x0] for the load and str w2, [x1] for the store.
 Note that both forms result in the same instruction word because the offset is set to zero by default in the unsigned offset class of LDR (immediate) and STR (immediate).

 Base plus immediate offset: [base(, #imm)]

 Another addressing mode is given by a base address together with an immediate offset.
 In this case, the effective memory address is calculated by adding the immediate offset to the base address.
 Since the immediate is limited in size, the number of possible immediate offsets is also limited.
-In the case of LDR (immediate), the immediate has a size of 12 bits.
-Furthermore, in the 32-bit variant of the instruction, only positive multiples of 4 are encoded as immediates.
-This results in an offset range of 0 to 16380 for this variant because 2124=16380.
+In the case of the unsigned offset encoding of LDR (immediate), the immediate field has a size of 12 bits.
+For the 32-bit variant, the immediate is scaled by 4, allowing offsets from 0 to 16380 in multiples of 4.

 Listing 3.3.2 Implementation of the addressing_modes_1 function, which copies 32 bits from one memory location to another.#